nosajio/writing/find-a-niche-2018-01-29.md

 ## What's special about startups and niches?

-Let's go on a little journey.
+Let's go on a little adventure.
 Imagine it's the year 2009 and you're the CEO of the biggest hotel chain in the world, Hilton.

-You hear about a tiny company called AirBnb.
+You hear about a young company called AirBnb.
 It was started by two poor guys living in a loft.
 They're competing for a niche of your customers by allowing people to rent out their homes.
 You laugh at their naiveté then promptly forget about them.

-Now back to the year 2018.
+Now its the year 2018.
+You're still the CEO of Hilton.
 AirBnb is worth $30 billion, while Hilton Hotels is worth $7.8 billion.
 You kick yourself for not seeing it coming.

 Here's the real kicker: Even if you'd have tried to beat them in 2009, AirBnb would have had a natural advantage as a function of their size.
-A startup's strength is in its small footprint.
+Many of a startup's strength comes from its compact footprint.

-A small company can attach itself to a niche of people and tailor its product or service to their needs.
+A small company can attach itself to a niche of people and tailor products or services to their needs.
 Customers love it when a company actually cares about them.
-A multinational company cannot compete with such attention to detail.
+The big companies can't compete with such attention to detail.

 ## Competing is for losers
 <div class="image">